SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - First we have created VPC in aws (Your created VPC is Isolated, even aws dont have access to it).
 It is like your Private Data-Center in aws cloud.
 - Created Internet Gateway (IGW) and attached to the VPC.
-- Created Public, Private & Database subnets in atleast 2-AZ's for High Availability.
+- Created Public, Private & Database subnets in atleast 2-AZs for High Availability.
-- Created Route tables (Public, Private & Database) and associated it with their respective subnets in both regions 1a and 1b.
+- Created Route tables (Public, Private & Database) & associated it with their respective subnets in both regions 1a and 1b.
 - Added Internet Gateway route in Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.